Category Archives: Technology

 Overview

 Artificial intelligence (AI) is a rapidly growing field that has the potential to transform our world in countless ways.
-From healthcare to finance, and education transportation, AI can benefit mankind in a myriad of ways, but not everyone is on board with this as we will see in this article, the good and the bad of the advancements in artificial intelligence
+From healthcare to finance, education and transportation, AI can benefit us in a myriad of ways, but not everyone is on board with this as we will see in this article.

-Regardless, artificial intelligence is advancing at an exceptional rate as our AI avatars explain below.
+Regardless, artificial intelligence is advancing at an exceptional rate whether we like it or not, as our AI avatars explain below.

-So now, let’s take a look at both the positives and negatives of artificial intelligence and what it can potentially have for us and then you can make a decision.
+So let’s take a look at both the positives and negatives of artificial intelligence and what it can potentially have for us and then you can decide.

 The Benefits